anmonteiro/lumo/docs/running.rst

 `clojure/tools.cli <https://github.com/clojure/tools.cli>`_ package,
 you can store it in a local project folder and tell Lumo about it::

-  $ lumo -c src:lib/tools.cli-0.3.5.jar -m roll-dice --json 3d6
+  $ lumo -c src:lib/tools.cli-0.3.5.jar -m roll.dice --json 3d6
   {"3d6": 17}

-This adds the :file:`src` directory (presumably containing :file:`roll_dice.cljs`) and the tools.cli library to the classpath before running the ``roll-dice/-main`` function.
+This adds the :file:`src` directory (presumably containing :file:`roll/dice.cljs`) and the tools.cli library to the classpath before running the ``roll.dice/-main`` function.
 Our pretend tool rolls virtual dice and writes a JSON representation of the results to standard out before exiting.